 Users may be familiar with biometrics, making it easier to deploy in an enterprise setting.
 Many consumer devices feature biometric authentication capabilities, including Windows Hello and Apple's Face ID and Touch ID.
 A biometric authentication experience is often smoother and quicker because it doesn't require a user to recall a secret or password.
 It's also harder for attackers to spoof.

 Technology remains biometrics' biggest drawback.
 Not every device handles biometrics the same way, if at all.
-Older devices may only use a saved static image that could be fooled with a picture.
-Newer software, such as Windows Hello, may require a device to have a camera with near-infrared imaging.
-This may require heavier upfront costs than other authentication types.
+Older devices might only use a saved static image that could be fooled with a picture.
+Newer software, such as Windows Hello, might require a device to have a camera with near-infrared imaging.
+This could require heavier upfront costs than other authentication types.
 Users also must be comfortable sharing their biometric data with companies, which can still be hacked.

 4. Single sign-on